 Defining the duration of the placement also makes it possible to better organize your interventions.
 In the stock market, the investment can be long, so it is advisable to start as early as possible and to fund your account regularly in order to better manage the fluctuations inherent in the market.

-Markets are fluctuating, which is why it is important to regularly monitor your portfolio.
-This will allow you to arbitrate, as needed, on the choices available such as deciding to cash in on capital gains, monitoring new IPOs, deciding to strengthen your portfolio to reduce costs, etc.
+Markets are fluctuating, therefore it is important to regularly monitor your portfolio.
+This will allow you to arbitrate, if required, depending on the opportunities that may arise, for exemple deciding to cash in on capital gains, monitoring new IPOs, deciding to strengthen your portfolio to reduce costs, etc.

-The market requires the identification of investors; an identification form must be completed.
-A securities account opening agreement will be signed and accompanied by certain administrative documents such as:
+The market requires the identification of investors; an identification form must be filled out.
+A securities account opening agreement will be signed as well As a minimum, you will be requested to provide some administrative documents such as :

-- A photocopy of both sides of the identity document;
+- A photocopy of both sides of the ID card;

 - Proof of address of less than three months (invoices in your name, certificate of residence, etc.);